chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/10-Arrays.md

 A> ### Element Size
 A>
-A> Each typed array is made up of a number of elements, and the element size is the number of bytes each element represents.
-This value is stored on a `BYTES_PER_ELEMENT` property on each constructor and each instance, so you can easily query the element size:
+A> Each typed array is made up of a number of elements, and the element size is the number of bytes each element represents. <u>This value is stored on a `BYTES_PER_ELEMENT` property on each constructor and each instance, so you can easily query the element size</u>:
 A>
 A> ```js
 A> console.log(UInt8Array.BYTES_PER_ELEMENT);      // 1